Like humans, your dog requires (and deserves) a healthy, balanced diet.

 Everybody knows that uncanned food — refrigerated and ultimately fresh — doesn’t have a long-lasting shelf life.
 Many companies opt for canned, processed foods because they are cheaper and longer-lasting.

 Most processed dog foods can still be edible between 6 – 24 months of purchase, which says only one thing — the nutrient, mineral, and freshness levels are low.
 This is the industrial manufacturing that goes into the production, which rids its enzymes’ food and instead adds harmful preservatives and ingredients.

 So, when you’re next in the pet food store, check labels for synthetic supplements and ingredients, and think, do I want to put this in my dog’s belly?

 Try to opt for fresher foods — it may be slightly more expensive, but what is the expense when it comes to the health and happiness of your pup?

 After reading the above section, it makes sense to consider alternatives for your doggy’s diet.

 An alternative that is receiving increasing popularity and exposure is raw dog foods.
-Made from fresh, unprocessed ingredients, these foods mimic what dogs would eat in the natural world.
+These foods are made from fresh, unprocessed ingredients and mimic what dogs would eat in the natural world.